-- Mushrooms: Shiitakes add amazing flavor.
+- Mushrooms: Shiitakes bring wonderful depth of flavor.

 - First, Let's Get That Chicken Ready